vitorgil/gescoice/README.md

 Depends on qt5 and googletest.

 # Build
 Create build folder and run the build script appropriate for your platform.
-Example ~ mkdir build && cd build
+Example: mkdir build && cd build
-~ ../build.{ps1, sh}
+../build.{ps1, sh}